How Do I Talk About Lung Cancer?

 - Your partner will probably be shocked initially.
 The shock will wear off and your partner will most likely want to support you in any way possible.

 - Tell your partner what you need.
-No one is a mind reader and your needs will change over time.
+No one is a mind reader and your needs will change over time and over the course of your lung cancer treatment.
 Remember, your partner probably has never been in your situation before.
 He or she needs guidance as to how to best support you.

 - Many parents’ instinct is to protect their children and grandchildren.
 You might consider not telling them.
 Though your intentions might be loving, it is in everyone’s best interest to tell them.